 Yes, it's cotton, but there's a lot for forest products people to learn from this area.
 The Cotton Online Resource, for example, offers an extremely valuable page called "Cotton for Nonwovens" that provides insight into cellulose chemistry, properties, etc., with respect to cotton, of course.

 A very innovative, colorful, and refreshing web site (for those with fast modems or high-speed Internet access).
 Lots of good information about timber, forestry and wildlife in Malaysia and elsewhere.
 Also has paper-related links.
 Fun and diverse.

-This is the FOR@C Research Consortium in e-business for the forest products industry, based at the Université Laval in Quebec City and our research is centred on the value creation network and the use of new technologies to plan, manage and control the activities and operations of that network.
+This is the [email protected] Research Consortium in e-business for the forest products industry, based at the Université Laval in Quebec City and our research is centred on the value creation network and the use of new technologies to plan, manage and control the activities and operations of that network.

 This new business-to-business enterprise made headlines when it was launched by Georgia-Pacific Corp., International Paper, and Weyerhaeuser Co.
 It's an electronic marketplace that will serve manufacturers, suppliers, distributors, buyers, and sellers.
 Functions include processing quotes and sales contracts, providing catalog information, and assisting in inventory management, insurance, credit, and both forward and reverse auctions.
 The initial focus is on printing and writing papers, building materials, recovered fiber and timber.
 Real-time transactions for the timber industry will be provided.

 A site dedicated to many aspects of the global pulp and paper industry.
 You can locate products and suppliers from around the world, keep track of key events and conferences, stay in touch with the job market, and access a library of information.